Robert C. Evans: Priesthood

 Evans was ordained into the priesthood for the Diocese of Providence at St. Peter’s Basilica in Rome by then Bishop James A. Hickey on July 2, 1973.
 After his ordination, Evans was assigned as assistant pastor at St. Pius X Parish in Westerly, Rhode Island.
 He was moved in 1974 to be assistant pastor of Holy Angels Parish in Barrington, Rhode Island and chaplain at Roger Williams College in Bristol, Rhode Island.

 In 1978, Evans was reassigned as assistant chaplain at Rhode Island Hospital and Roger Williams Hospital in Providence and as assistant pastor of St. Lawrence Parish in North Providence, Rhode Island.
 In 1979, Evans moved from St. Lawrence to St. Mark’s Parish, in Cranston, Rhode Island, as assistant pastor.
 After four years at St. Mark's, he was appointed in 1983 as administrative secretary to the bishop.

 Evans returned to Rome in 1987, where he entered the Pontifical Gregorian University; he was awarded a Licentiate of Canon Law in 1989.
 After returning to Providence that year, Evans was appointed as vice-chancellor with residence at St. Margaret’s Parish in Rumford, Rhode Island.

 In 1991, Evans was appointed pastor of St. Anthony’s Parish in Woonsocket, Rhode Island, as well as diocesan chancellor and director of the Office of Priests’ Personnel.
 He was transferred in 1992 to be pastor at St. Joan of Arc Parish in Cumberland, Rhode Island, staying there for five years.
 In 1997, he was appointed pastor of Our Lady of Mercy Parish in East Greenwich, Rhode Island.

 In 2001, Evans went again to Rome, this time to serve as director of the Institute for Continuing Theological Education at the Pontifical North American College.
 He was also a teacher at the college.

 Evans returned to the United States in 2005 to become secretary at the Apostolic Nunciature in Washington, DC.
 He was reassigned to Rhode Island in 2007 to serve as pastor of St. Philip Parish in Greenville, Rhode Island, and as adjunct faculty member of the Seminary of Our Lady of Providence.

 Auxiliary Bishop of Providence

-Evans was appointed titular bishop of Aquae Regiae and auxiliary bishop of the Diocese of Providence on October 15, 2009, by Pope Benedict XVI.
+Evans was appointed titular bishop of Aquae Regiae and auxiliary bishop of Providence on October 15, 2009, by Pope Benedict XVI.
 He was consecrated on December 15, 2009.